If you are receiving fraudulent transactions, please contact your payment processor and bank immediately.

 You can use the bulk operations feature to bulk delete the fraudulent accounts and transactions created (instructions here).
 As for what criteria to choose when selecting accounts to delete, we recommend using a common indicator among the fraudulent accounts, such as email address or name.

 If your payment processor freezes your account and changes your gateway credentials, you'll need to re-enter these new credentials in your NeonCRM.
-Navigate to System Settings > System Settings Home > Payment Gateways and edit your existing gateway.
+Navigate to the Global Settings cog > Global Settings > Payment Gateways and edit your existing gateway.